dustinpfister/blog_posts/_posts/electronjs-webcontents-send.md

 ## 3 - The index html file

 Now for that main index html file that I am loading in the main javaScript file when creating the main browser window instance of the application example.
-For this example I am doing everything in a single html file, I am doing this for the sake of trying to keep things more easy to follow, but in a real project you might and to break things down more, and also not use inline scripting.
+For this example I am doing everything in a single html file, I am doing this for the sake of trying to keep things more easy to follow, but in a real project you might and to break things down more, and also not use in-line scripting.

 ```html
 <!DOCTYPE html>